microsoft/FluidFramework/docs/docs/hello-world.md

 Every section in this guide builds on the knowledge introduced in earlier sections.
 You can learn most of Fluid Framework by reading the sections in the guide in the order they appear in the sidebar.
-For example, "Introducing distributed data structures" is the next chapter after this one.
+For example, "Introducing distributed data structures" is the next section after this one.

 ::: tip